mxjp/gluon/docs/reference/elements.md

 Note, that nodes are removed from their parent depending on when the content is actually used in an element.
 E.g. when returning a document fragment from a [component](components.md), it's children are removed from the fragment as soon as the components return value is used in an element expression.

+Reusing DOM nodes may result in undefined behavior.
+Consider using [`movable`](./views/movable.md) for safely reusing & moving arbitrary content.

 ### Views
-When [views](views/index.md) are used as content, they are owned by the element expression until the [lifecycle](lifecycle.md) during which the element was created is disposed.
+[Views](views/index.md) are an abstraction for sequences of DOM nodes that may change over time.
+When views are used as content, they are owned by the element expression until the [lifecycle](lifecycle.md) during which the element was created is disposed.
 ```jsx
 import { Show } from "@mxjp/gluon";